Me: This is the first Patrick Troughton story I ever saw.

 Gary: They have a skirt made of waffles and that hides their legs.
 How can you watch this rubbish?
 The effects are terrible!

-Gary: But Lost and Space and Star Trek were around at the same time and they looked better than this.
+Gary: Lost in Space and Star Trek were out at the same time, and they looked a lot better than this.

-Sue: But Doctor Who didn’t have their budget, Gary.
-And besides, it’s part of Doctor Who‘s charm.
+Sue: But Doctor Who didn’t have their budget.
+And besides, it’s part of Doctor Who’s charm.

-Sadly, it’s at precisely this point that the picture quality of Simon’s off-air recording starts to go tits up.
-The final ten minutes are a rollercoaster ride of flickering and ghosting and I can feel Gary’s eyes burrowing into me as the picture quality slowly starts to degrade.
+It’s at this point that the picture quality of Simon’s off-air recording goes tits up.
+The final 10 minutes are a rollercoaster ride of flickering and ghosting, and I can feel Gary’s eyes burrowing into me as the picture quality degrades.

-Meanwhile, Jamie is re-enacting scenes from Breaking Bad as he cooks up some sulphuric acid with which to attack the Krotons.
+Jamie cooks up some sulphuric acid so they can attack the Krotons.
 It seems ridiculously easy in retrospect.

-Nicol: They signposted this solution two episodes ago!
+Nicol: They signposted that solution two episodes ago!
 What took them so long?

-When the Krotons are no more, the Gonds are ecstatic.
+The Krotons have been defeated and the Gonds are elated.
 “We’re free at last!” they cry.